Share taxi: Turkey and Northern Cyprus

-In Turkey and Turkish-controlled Northern Cyprus dolmuş (pronounced "dolmush") are share taxis that run on set routes within and between cities.
-Each of these cars or minibuses displays their particular route on signboards behind the windscreen.

-Some cities may only allow dolmuş to pick up and disembark passengers at designated stops, and terminals also exist.
+In Turkey and Northern Cyprus, dolmuşlar (singular dolmuş, pronounced "dolmush") are share taxis that run on set routes within and between cities.
+These cars or minibuses display their routes on a signboard behind the windscreen.
+Some cities may only allow dolmuş to pick up and drop passengers at designated stops, and terminals also exist.
 The word derives from Turkish for "full" or "stuffed", as these share taxis depart from the terminal only when a sufficient number of passengers have boarded.
 Visitors to Turkey have been surprised by the speed of dolmuş travel.
+There are also minibuses (Minibus) In the outskirts of cities like Istanbul, that take people from Point A to Point B, however they can get really crowded.
+They also have stops that are not usually labelled.

-These share taxis are also found in Turkish-controlled, Northern Cyprus under the same name.
-Traveling intra and inter-city, the privately owned minibuses or aging Mercedes stretch limos are overseen by a governance institution; routes are leased and vehicles licensed.
-Passengers board anywhere along the route (you may have to get the driver to stop if he doesn't honk at you) as well as at termini and official stations.
-Dolmuş in Turkish-controlled, Northern Cyprus display their routes but don't follow timetables.
-Instead, they simply appear frequently.
+Traveling intra and inter-city, the privately owned minibuses are overseen by a governance institution; routes are leased and vehicles licensed.
+Passengers board anywhere along the route as well as at termini and official stations.
+Dolmuşlar in Turkish-controlled Northern Cyprus display their routes but don't follow timetables.